Keglev/keglev.github.io/sample_page.md

 #place the correlation coefficients onto the heatmap.
 ```

-### 2. There is also a option to see if an apartment from a certain number of rooms is cheaper or expensive compared to the average market:
+### 2. There is also a option of a category map to see if an apartment from a certain number of rooms is cheaper or expensive compared to the average market:

 ```# Create a categorical plot in seaborn using the price categories created above